Equities are negotiable instruments issued by a corporation and representing a capital share of the corporation.

 Participation certificates of venture capital investment funds and real estate investment funds (funds) shall be listed and traded in the Equity Market following an approval of prospectus or issuance document by Capital Markets Board and upon application from the founder provided that there is a related provision in their prospectus or issuance document.

-Among the funds that are approved to be listed and traded, the ones offered to public shall be traded in Collective and Structured Products Market (CSPM) and the ones offered to the qualified investors shall be traded in Equity Market for Qualified Investors (EMQI).
+Among the funds that are approved to be listed and traded, the ones offered to public shall be traded in Structured Products and Fund Market (SPFM) and the ones offered to the qualified investors shall be traded in Equity Market for Qualified Investors (EMQI).

 Only qualified investors are allowed to trade in Equity Market for Qualified Investors (EMQI).